 Michael Brandon Samra was 19 when the family was massacred.
 On May 15, 2019, he was executed by lethal injection.

-To learn more about the case, watch “Family Massacre,” airing Fridays at 9/8c on Oxygen, or stream episodes here.
+To learn more about the case, watch “Family Massacre,” streaming now on Oxygen.com.